BismanjitSingh/BismanjitSingh/README.md

 - 👋 Hi, I’m @BismanjitSingh
-- 👀 I’m interested in Dogs
+- 👀 I’m interested in photography
-- 🌱 I’m currently learning Class 9th
+- 🌱 I’m currently learning Class 11th
-- 💞️ I’m looking to collaborate on Puppies
+- 💞️ I’m looking to collaborate on pictures
 - 📫 How to reach me puppyysingh@gmail.com

 <!---